 Local Search Uses a Different Algorithm than Organic Search at Google

-For many sites being found in local search and in map results that show up in web searches at Google and Yahoo and Bing can mean a significant increase in phone calls and visits.
+Many sites being found in local search and in map results that show up in web searches at Google and Yahoo, and Bing can significantly increase phone calls and visits.

-Optimizing for Local search SEO can mean that your pages can rank higher in the relevant organic Web search result and in Maps search results as well.
+Optimizing for Local search SEO can mean that your pages can rank higher in the relevant organic Web search result and Maps search results.

 Local search and organic search optimization are slightly different from each other, and both should ideally be done to achieve the best results for your site.

-Ranking well in local search can involve submitting your site to a number of directories and pages that include the name of your business as well as geographically located information.
+Ranking well in local search can involve submitting your site to several directories and pages that include the name of your business as well as geographically located information.
 Having this geographical information consistent from site to site can help give certainty to the Search Engines that the business locations they might include in their Maps pages are correct.

-Another element that can help improve a businesses placement in search results can be the intelligent use of Schema Markup that tells search engines more information about your business, where it is located, and the goods and services that you offer.
+Another element that can help improve a business’s placement in search results can be the intelligent use of Schema Markup that tells search engines more information about your business, where it is located, and the goods and services you offer.

-Being Optimized for Google Maps or Bing Maps or Yahoo Maps can mean knowledge panels like the one above show up in search results for the name of your business.
-Your Businesses location can also appear in a maps navigation program and be found more easily, and the navigation program may provide driving directions or actual turn-by-turn navigation.
+Being Optimized for Google Maps or Bing Maps, or Yahoo Maps can mean knowledge panels like the one above show up in search results for the name of your business.
+Your Business’s location can also appear in a maps navigation program and be found more easily, and the navigation program may provide driving directions or actual turn-by-turn navigation.